pganalyze/pganalyze-docs/explain/basics-of-postgres-query-planning.md

 Postgres offers an essential tool for everyone tuning performance: The [EXPLAIN](https://www.postgresql.org/docs/current/using-explain.html) command allows you to inspect the plan Postgres decided on, to understand why it picked that plan among possible alternatives, and possibly optimize the query.

-As a quick example, lets utilize the EXPLAIN command to understand a simple query:
+As a quick example, let's utilize the EXPLAIN command to understand a simple query:

 ```sql
 EXPLAIN SELECT * FROM databases WHERE id = 1;